geoSkogen/equips/README.txt

 Add shortcode options page for custom geoblock settings--DONE!

 3)
-Upgrade global namespace use to OOP protocol--MOSTLY DONE--eq_store is global
+Upgrade global namespace use to OOP protocol--MOSTLY DONE!--eq_store is global

 4)
 Add dependencies - stylesheet enqueue for fonts awesome and custom footer.